ssutikno/chat_node_n8n/PRD.md

 - n8n's native chat trigger has limited UI customization and a dated interface.
 - Lack of secure, persistent chat history across sessions.
 - Inability to visualize data within the chat interface.
+- No support for real-time streaming of responses.

 ### 2.2 Solution
 A dedicated chat application with:
-- A modern, ChatGPT-inspired UI/UX.
+- A modern, ChatGPT-inspired UI/UX with a collapsible sidebar.
 - Secure, server-side chat history managed by n8n.
 - Support for rendering charts and graphs.
-- Full n8n workflow integration and customizable appearance.
+- Full n8n workflow integration with streaming support.

 ---